-Trunk-based development is software development strategy where engineers merge smaller changes more frequently into the main codebase and work off the trunk copy rather than work on long-lived feature branches.
+Trunk-based development (TBD) is software development strategy where engineers merge smaller changes more frequently into the main codebase and work off the trunk copy rather than work on long-lived feature branches.
 This development model is often leveraged as part of a continuous integration development workflow.

 To understand how trunk-based development, it's useful to first look at the alternative strategy, feature branch development.